-This Loaded Hummus is a great crowd-pleasing appetizer, but just the hummus recipe itself is a keeper!
+This Loaded Hummus is a great crowd-pleasing appetizer, but the hummus recipe itself is a keeper!
 Make this regularly and keep a container in the fridge!
 It’s great for snacking, lunches and dinners.
-Naturally vegan and gluten-free.

 The hummus itself, is perfection.
 You certainly don’t need to load it up with anything, so use this recipe for the hummus alone.
 Or, create your own combination of toppings.
 Either way, I just know you’ll love this recipe.